Jaswanth19-596/CPU-Scheduling-OS/README.md

 ## Output Format

 The program outputs the simulation results including the initial and final states of processes, as well as statistics such as the number of completed processes, percentage of real-time processes that missed their deadline, and CPU and disk utilization.

+Initial States of the Processes :

+Key: 1
+Value:
+    Process ID: 1
+    Process Class: REAL-TIME
+    Arrival Time: 12000
+    Process Status: NEW
+Key: 0
+Value:
+    Process ID: 0
+    Process Class: INTERACTIVE
+    Arrival Time: 12000
+    Process Status: NEW

+CPU is idle, executing the Real time process
+Assigned the CPU to the Real time process
+The Process 1 of class REAL-TIME is going to access the CPU Proceess 1 of class REAL-TIME has been successfully executed!!

+Assigned INTERACTIVE process to the CPU
+The Process 0 of class INTERACTIVE is going to access the CPU The Process 0 of class INTERACTIVE is going to access the TTY The Process 0 of class INTERACTIVE is going to access the CPU The Process 0 of class INTERACTIVE is going to access the DISK The process of class INTERACTIVE came out of Disk queue

+Assigned INTERACTIVE process to the CPU
+The Process 0 of class INTERACTIVE is going to access the CPU Proceess 0 of class INTERACTIVE has been successfully executed!!

+Final State of the Processes :

+Key: 1
+Value:
+    Process ID: 1
+    Process Class: REAL-TIME
+    Arrival Time: 12000
+    Process Status: EXECUTED
+Key: 0
+Value:
+    Process ID: 0
+    Process Class: INTERACTIVE
+    Arrival Time: 12000
+    Process Status: EXECUTED

+Final statistics :

+Number of real-time processes that have been Completed                 : 1 percentage of real-time processes that missed their deadline           : 0% Total Number of Interactive processes that have been Completed         : 1 Total Number of Disk Accesses                                          : 1 Average Duration of Disk Accesses                                      : 10 Total Time Elapsed since the start of the First Process                : 5261 CPU Utilization                                                        : 4.75195% Disk Utilization                                                       : 0.190078%

 ## Contributing